Nature: Atmosphere, climate, and weather

 The Earth's atmosphere is a key factor in sustaining the ecosystem.
 The thin layer of gases that envelops the Earth is held in place by gravity.
-Air is mostly nitrogen, oxygen, water vapor, with much smaller amounts of carbon dioxide, argon, etc. The atmospheric pressure declines steadily with altitude.
+Air is mostly nitrogen, oxygen, water vapor, with much smaller amounts of carbon dioxide, argon, etc. The atmospheric pressure and density declines steadily with altitude.
 The ozone layer plays an important role in depleting the amount of ultraviolet (UV) radiation that reaches the surface.
 As DNA is readily damaged by UV light, this serves to protect life at the surface.
 The atmosphere also retains heat during the night, thereby reducing the daily temperature extremes.

 Terrestrial weather occurs almost exclusively in the lower part of the atmosphere, and serves as a convective system for redistributing heat.
-Ocean currents are another important factor in determining climate, particularly the major underwater thermohaline circulation which distributes heat energy from the equatorial oceans to the polar regions.
-These currents help to moderate the differences in temperature between winter and summer in the temperate zones.
-Also, without the redistributions of heat energy by the ocean currents and atmosphere, the tropics would be much hotter, and the polar regions much colder.
+Weather is a chaotic system that is readily modified by small changes to the environment, so accurate weather forecasting is limited to only a few days.
+Weather is also influenced by the seasons, which result from the Earth's axis being tilted relative to its orbital plane.
+Thus, at any given time during the summer or winter, one part of the Earth is more directly exposed to the rays of the sun.
+This exposure alternates as the Earth revolves in its orbit.
+At any given time, regardless of season, the Northern and Southern Hemispheres experience opposite seasons.

 Weather can have both beneficial and harmful effects.
+Lightning strikes can cause wildfires, while heavy rain can cause flooding and mud slides.
 Extremes in weather, such as tornadoes or hurricanes and cyclones, can expend large amounts of energy along their paths, and produce devastation.
-Surface vegetation has evolved a dependence on the seasonal variation of the weather, and sudden changes lasting only a few years can have a dramatic effect, both on the vegetation and on the animals which depend on its growth for their food.
+Surface vegetation has evolved a dependence on the seasonal variation of the weather, and sudden changes lasting only a few years can have a stress effect on the plants.
+These pose a threat to the animals that depend on its growth for their food.